 Description Parameter Value

 Utility Function

 Utility weight for fertility γ 0.583

-Parental altruism, warm glow φ 0.640
+Parental altruism, warm glow $\overset{\cdot}{\phi}$ 0.640

-Minimum consumption as fraction of wage $ ilde{c}$ 0.128
+Minimum consumption as fraction of wage $ ilde{ ilde{c}}$ 0.128

 Minimum fertility \overline{n} 0.172

 Cost of Children

 Quantity $ au_1$ 0.092

 Quality $ au_2$ 0.032

 Technology

 Unskilled labor share, ancient α 0.69

 Unskilled labor share, modern β 0.098

 Growth rate of A_t μ_f^a 0.54% (yearly)

-Growth rate of B_t $\mu_f^a \ \mu_f^b \ \mu_t^m$ 0.61% (yearly)
+Growth rate of B_t $\mu{{m{f}}}^{b}$ 0.61% (yearly)

-Growth rate of M_t $\mu_t^{\check{m}}$ 0.67% (yearly)
+Growth rate of M_t μ_t^j 0.67% (yearly)

 Medical technology lag δ 3.87

 Dynamic complementarity of human capital v 0.483

 Elasticity of education effort to human capital ξ 0.671

-Figure 14: GB CBR/CDR, sim vs. data
+Figure 11: GB CBR/CDR, sim vs. data

-Figure 15: GB ancient sector share, sim vs. data
+Figure 12: GB ancient sector share, sim vs. data

-0.61% per year.
+Figures 11 to Figure 14 show that the model does an excellent job matching these targets.
+Table 6 reports the parameter values calibrated in this first stage.
+Our estimates imply that each child reduces the available time for work by around 9%, and each year of education for a surviving child reduces it by another 3%.
+For example, having five surviving children and providing them with ten years of schooling would leave parents with almost no time for work.
+Our estimates for exogenous technological change in the ancient and modern sectors are 0.54% and 0.61% per year.
 Yet, the model generates the observed growth in GDP per capita due to endogenous human capital accumulation.
 The estimated value for δ implies that if the initial survival rate was around 0.6 (recall that a model period is 20 years), doubling the medical technology from its initial value of 1 would increase the survival rate by 50% to around 0.9.
 With an annual growth rate of 0.67%, this would take around 100 years.
 Finally, the model detects a large gap between α and β , the shares of unskilled labor in the ancient and modern sectors.
 The calibrated value for α , 0.69, implies that the ancient sector uses very little skilled labor, an intuitive result if we interpret this sector as (mostly) farmers, servants, and small-scale low-skill artisans such as bakers and bricklayers.

-Figure 16: GB GDP per capita, sim vs. data Figure 17: GB years of education, sim vs. data
+Figure 13: GB GDP per capita, sim vs. data

+Figure 14: GB years of education, sim vs. data

-The calibrated differences between α and β are key to understanding why our model replicates the demographic transition of Great Britain (Figure 14).
+The calibrated differences between α and β are key to understanding why our model replicates the demographic transition of Great Britain (Figure 11).
 As TFP starts to grow, it does so faster in the modern sector than in the ancient sector.
-Thus, the modern sector grows more quickly (Figure 15) and, because of its higher skill intensity, the skill premium rises (equation 16).
-A higher skill premium leads, through the quality-quantity trade-off, to an increase in education (Figure 17), a fall in births, and sustained growth in GDP per capita (Figure 16).
+Thus, the modern sector grows more quickly (Figure 12) and, because of its higher skill intensity, the skill premium rises (equation 15).
+A higher skill premium leads, through the quality-quantity trade-off, to an increase in education (Figure 14), a fall in births, and sustained growth in GDP per capita (Figure 13).26